 This Committee deals with transportation, NYC Transit Authority, NYC Taxi & Limousine Commission, Department of Design and Construction, Police, Sanitation, Mayor's Office of Emergency Management, and Environmental Protection.

-The Committee is a hub for local artists and cultural institutions in CB 3 and organizes an annual town hall to assess needs of local arts community in CB 3.
+This Committee is a hub for local artists and cultural institutions in CB 3 and organizes an annual town hall to assess needs of local arts community in CB 3.

-The Committee works to strengthen the local economy through support of small businesses, advocate for local hiring practices, and seeking to ensure that all residents' goods and services needs can be met locally in the District.
+This Committee works to strengthen the local economy through support of small businesses, advocate for local hiring practices, and seeking to ensure that all residents' goods and services needs can be met locally in the District.
 Recent work has focused on enhancing diversity among CB 3's small businesses and supporting local merchants' organizing efforts.

-The Landmarks Committee reviews Certificates of Appropriateness applications.
+This Committee reviews Certificates of Appropriateness applications.
 These applications are for work that affects the significant, protected features of a landmarked building or any proposed changes that do not meet Landmarks Preservation Commission guidelines for staff approval.
 The applicant is required to notify the community board for advisory recommendation before the Commission holds a public hearing.
 The committee may also hear and vote to support recommendations for landmarking buildings and historic districts.